kfirbreger/Kfir-Breger-Blog/src/installing-apache2-php5-and-mysql5-on-os-x-tiger.md

-Apache 2 into /usr/local/sbin/apache2, if you prefer to install into another folder change the prefix to that folder. ` curl -O http://apache.hippo.nl/httpd/httpd-2.2.11.tar.gz tar xvzf http-2.2.11.tar.gz cd http-2.2.11/ ./configure --prefix=/usr/local/sbin/apache2 --enable- modules=all --enable-mods-shared=all make sudo make install cd .. ` Before we continue to build PHP there are some extra libraries that are needed.
+Apache 2 into /usr/local/sbin/apache2, if you prefer to install into another folder change the prefix to that folder. ` curl -O http://apache.hippo.nl/httpd/httpd-2.2.11.tar.gz tar xvzf http-2.2.11.tar.gz cd http-2.2.11/ ./configure --prefix=/usr/local/sbin/apache2 --enable-modules=all --enable-mods-shared=all make sudo make install cd .. ` Before we continue to build PHP there are some extra libraries that are needed.
 If you are not interested in building PHP with GD you can probably skip most of them.